NoeliaCO/governance-manual/parameter-index/collateral-auction/param-max-auction-duration.md

 ## Changes

 Adjusting a Maximum Auction Duration parameter for a specific vault type is a manual process that requires an executive vote.
-Changes to Maximum Auction Drawdown parameters are subject to the GSM Pause Delay.
+Changes to Maximum Auction Duration parameters are subject to the GSM Pause Delay.

 ## Considerations